 Biography

-The focus of Dr. Wiese's research is increasing the understanding, early detection, and prevention of Alzheimer's disease in rural populations.
-This interest extends from her own mother’s diagnosis and family’s struggles with dementia in her native West Virginia.
 Dr. Wiese was the recipient of a 2019 K01 Career Development Grant from the National Institute of Aging at the National Institutes of Health.
-This three-year grant supported her growth as a community-based participatory researcher, and in piloting the multi-faceted application of a “Faith Moves Mountains” model by Dr. Nancy Schoenberg among older rural adults at risk for cognitive decline.
-Mentors for the K01 grant also included Dr. James Galvin, neurologist as her primary (University of Miami), Dr. Jennifer Lingler as the nurse researcher studying provider-patient communication, health behaviors, and psychosocial and ethical implications (University of Pittsburgh), and Dr. Ishan Williams as a Diversity and Inclusion expert for working with vulnerable communities (University of Virginia).
-An R01 resubmission is under review.
-Dr. Wiese most recently received a Consortium grant from the Florida Department of Health, Ed and Ethel Moore Alzheimer’s Research Program, in partnership with colleagues Dr. Magda Tolea from the University of Miami Comprehensive Brain Health Center, and Joanne Pulido from Palm Beach State College.
-The Consortium proposal was built upon a previous 2017 FDOH pilot grant, and involves local nursing students and providers, home visits by traveling nurse practitioners, and universities in a comprehensive approach, titled “Optimizing Rural Community Health through Interdisciplinary Dementia Detection and Care” (ORCHID).
-Other current rural community projects include wearable technology to detect potential patterns of dementia risk (funded by Washington State University), and increasing digital literacy through mentoring between local high school students and rural older adults to increase access to health promoting activities and online socialization, for the under-resourced rural older adults (with Dr. JuYoung Park, and funded by FAU “I-Health”).
+This three-year grant supported her growth as a community-based participatory researcher, in which applied the “Faith Moves Mountains” model by Dr. Nancy Schoenberg among rural, racially, and ethnically diverse older adults at risk for cognitive decline.
+Dr. Wiese next received a Consortium grant from the Florida Department of Health, Ed and Ethel Moore Alzheimer’s Research Program, in partnership with colleagues from the University of Miami Comprehensive Brain Health Center and Palm Beach State College.
+The Consortium proposal was built upon a previous 2017 Moore pilot grant, and involved local nursing students and providers, home visits by traveling nurse practitioners, and universities in a comprehensive approach titled “Optimizing Rural Community Health through Interdisciplinary Dementia Detection and Care” (ORCHID).
+Dr. Wiese cites training during the first “Alzheimer’s Association Interdisciplinary Summer Research Institute” (2021) and “IMPACT-AD” (2023) as also being instrumental in advancing her program of research.
+Currently, Dr. Wiese is leading an R01, with Co-Principal Investigator Dr. Christine Williams and six other Co-Investigators from three additional universities (Washington State, Colorado State, and the University of Miami), to study the intersection of social engagement, built environment, and air quality, and potential effects on cognition, in the Lake Okeechobee Florida region.
+Other recent rural, community-engaged research projects have included 1) wearable technology to detect patterns of dementia risk (Drs.
+Cook and Schmitter-Edgecombe as mentors/funding from Washington State University), 2) increasing digital literacy and engagement in online chair yoga among older adults mentored by high school students (with Dr. JuYoung Park, funded by FAU “I-Health”), and 3) Health Ministry Corners (funded by BeWellPBC Foundation).

 Teaching